 Requirements for the B.S. degree are listed in each department or program section.
 Departmental academic advisers work with students to define a career or academic goal and assure that the student's curricular choices are appropriate to the pursuit of that goal.
 Advisers can help devise a sensible and enjoyable course of study that meets degree requirements and provides the student with opportunities to experience advanced courses, seminars, and research projects.
 To maximize such opportunities, students are encouraged to complete basic science and mathematics courses in high school or during their freshman year.

-Each department offers an honors program involving research during the senior year.
-Each department also offers an academic minor for those undergraduates majoring in compatible fields.
-The Earth Systems Program also offers an honors program in Environmental Science, Technology, and Policy through the Woods Institute for the Environment.
+The Earth Systems Program offers an honors program in Environmental Science, Technology, and Policy through the Woods Institute for the Environment.

 Coterminal Bachelor's and Master's Degrees in Earth Sciences

 The Stanford coterminal degree plan enables an undergraduate to embark on an integrated program of study leading to the master's degree before requirements for the bachelor's degree have been completed.
 This may result in more expeditious progress towards the advanced degree than would otherwise be possible, making the program especially important to Earth scientists because the master's degree provides an excellent basis for entry into the profession.
 The coterminal plan permits students to apply for admission to a master's program after earning 120 units, but no later than the quarter prior to the expected completion of the undergraduate degree.